sperezmont/Pacco.jl/README.md

 ```bash
 julia config/config.jl
 ```
-This will install the necessary Julia dependencies that needs the model.
-Once it finishes you can run `amod`
+This will create the directory `amod_env` which is the virtual environment of `amod` that includes the required Julia dependencies.
+Once it finishes you can run the model.

 # How to run
 ```bash